Saw Art by Cindy Chinn

 Click on any image below to view it larger

 I try to make each saw unique, even if it’s a small change.
-I have a library of cow reference so I can arrange the cows a little differently each time.

-Some times I’ll just get carried away and go crazy! 😀
+Some times I’ll just get carried away and go crazy! 😀 Here’s a custom saw based on a client’s stories and some reference photos.

 Another thing I’ve always enjoyed doing is mixing together two or more art media in a single piece.
 Here I used an old bow saw and welded some shapes to the original blade and then backed the design with stained glass.
 Note how I turned the blade upside down to have the saw teeth look like grass.